bertonfederico/mri_compressive_sensing/_0_sparse_representation/README.md

 where:
 - $F[u, v]$ are the coefficients in the frequency domain,
 - $f[x, y]$ is the pixel value in the spatial image,
-- $M$ and $N$ are the dimensions of the image,
+- $M$ and $N$ are the dimensions of the image.
-- $u$ and $v$ represent the spatial frequencies in the directions $x$ and $y$,

 When an image is transformed into the frequency domain with DFT2D, it is represented as a combination of low frequencies and high frequencies:

-- Low frequencies: these lie near the center of the frequency domain and represent the global information of the image, such as shapes, contours, and other broad and soft structures.
+- Low frequencies: they are located near the center of the frequency domain and represent global image information, as homogeneous areas;
-- High frequencies: these are located farther from the center and represent fine details, such as edges, textures, and noise.
+- High frequencies: these are located further from the center and represent fine details, but also noise.

 The 2D DFT is separable along rows and columns, which means it can be calculated as the product of two 1D DFTs.
 Separable Fourier matrices along rows and columns, therefore, are computed as: